sam-ludlow/mame-ao/README.md

 ## BitTorrent
 You can enable BitTorrent in the UI or use the command `.bt`.

+BitTorrent is recomended as it has the vary latest assets.

 ![MAME-AO BitTorrent](https://raw.githubusercontent.com/sam-ludlow/mame-ao/main/images/mame-ao-enable-bit-torrent.png)

 Bit Torrent is handled by a seperate process the first time in runs you will get a Windows Firewall message, you need to allow the `dome-bt.exe` process.

-Once enable BitTorrent will start automatically next time.
+Once enabled BitTorrent will start automatically next time.

 ## System requirements
 - Windows with .net framework 4.8